wisniewskikr/chrisblog-it-cloud/spring-cloud/routing/springcloud-springboot3-gateway-simple/README.md

 ##### Required steps:
 1. Start **Docker** tool
 1. In a command line tool **start Docker containers** with `docker-compose up -d --build`
-1. In any rest client (e.g. Postman) use GET method and visit `http://localhost:8762`
+1. In any REST Client (e.g. Postman) use GET method and visit `http://localhost:8762`
    * Expected message **Hello World!**
 1. Clean up environment
      * In a command line tool **remove Docker containers** with `docker-compose down --rmi all`